King Ludwig II of Bavaria

 Ludwig and his fiancée, 1867. source: Wikipedia

 His reign saw Bavaria’s defeat in the Austro-Prussian War of 1866, having sided with Austria.
 After the war, Bavaria was forced to enter into a mutual defense treaty with Prussia.
 Four years later, the country was forced to side with Prussia in the Franco-Prussian War.
-In late 1870, Bavaria joined the North German Confederation, losing its status as an independent Kingdom, but retaining a much more privileged status than many of the other constituent states.
+In late 1870, Bavaria joined the North German Confederation, losing its status as an independent Kingdom, but retaining a much more privileged status than many other constituent states.

 Richard Wagner, 1871. source: Wikipedia

-Along with his interest in the arts, King Ludwig is probably best known for his love of architecture.
+Besides his interest in the arts, King Ludwig is probably best known for his love of architecture.
 Using his personal funds, he built several magnificent palaces and castles, the most famous being Neuschwanstein Castle.

 Neuschwanstein Castle, c1900. source: Wikipedia